moxiegirl/getstarted/content/mac/started.md

 +++
-title = "Get Started with Docker" description = "Compose CLI reference" keywords = ["fig, composition, compose, docker, orchestration, cli,  reference"] [menu.mac] identifier = "mac_getstarted"
+title = "Get Started with Docker" description = "Getting started with Docker" keywords = ["beginner, getting started, Docker"] [menu.mac] identifier = "mac_getstarted"
 +++

 # Get Started with Docker for Mac OS X

-##### This tutorial is intended for users on Linux systems such as Ubuntu.
+##### This getting started is intended for users on Linux systems such as Ubuntu.
 Not your operating system?
-You can choose the tutorial for [Linux](/linux/started) or [Windows](/windows/started).
+You can choose the getting started for [Linux](/linux/started) or [Windows](/windows/started).

-This tutorial introduces fundamental Docker features by guiding you through some simple tasks.
-It takes approximately 30 minutes to complete.
+This getting started introduces fundamental Docker features by guiding you through some simple tasks.
+It takes approximately 45 minutes to complete.
 You'll learn how to:

 * install Docker
 * run a software image in a container